MattKevan/ao-design-process/_articles/ao-design-principles.md

 date: 2021-11-04 10:33:01 +0000
 author: Martyn
 title: AO design principles
-description: Design Principles are a set of considerations that form the basis of any good product.
+description: Our Design Principles are a set of considerations that form the basis of any good product.
 image: "/images/5.jpg"
 cover: ''
 order: